sodabubblewine/sodabubblewine.github.io/README.md

 ## HOW TO FIND A GOOD PSYCHOLOGIST

-1. **Never** settle for a bad one.
-2. Good ones are exceptional people who happen to be psychologists.
+Good ones are exceptional people who happen to be psychologists.
-3. They are cultural liasons.

 ## OTHERS